 Different countries have their own standards for food weight or liquid capacity.
 So make sure to read a recipe through before you start.

-British and American measuring cups, also ounce measurements, differ because of the different measurement systems.
+British and American measuring cups, as well as ounce measurements, differ because of the different measurement systems.

 In the United States, people use imperial measurements for recipes.